codurance/site/src/_posts/2020-05-19-promises-and-lies.md

           .finally( console.log('It is over') )
 ```

-You would typically do more in each block but this gives the idea.
 It is possible to return a promise from a promise so that they can be chained.
 Note that the catch at the end of a chain will catch whichever reject happens first.

 Once a promise has resolved to a value, then it will always resolve to the same value.
 You can therefore call then on a given promise multiple times and it will always return the same result.
 I'll come back to this concept later.